Prepare Android apps for app protection policies with the Intune App Wrapping Tool

 If the app has been deployed previously with a different signing certificate, the app can't be uploaded to Intune after upgrade.
 App upgrade scenarios will be broken if your app is signed with a different certificate than the one the app is built with.
 As such, any new signing certificates should be maintained for app upgrades.

 Security considerations for running the App Wrapping Tool

 To prevent potential spoofing, information disclosure, and elevation of privilege attacks:

 Ensure that the input line-of-business (LOB) application, output application, and Java KeyStore are on the same Windows computer where the App Wrapping Tool is running.

 Import the output application to Intune on the same machine where the tool is running.
-See keytool for more about about Java keytool.
+See keytool for more about the Java keytool.

 If the output application and the tool are on a Universal Naming Convention (UNC) path and you are not running the tool and input files on the same computer, set up the environment to be secure by using Internet Protocol Security (IPsec) or Server Message Block (SMB) signing.